 CA Certificates are published in a Repository via support pages as soon as possible after issuance.
-CRLs for end user Certificates are issued at least every 24 hours.
-CRLs for CA Certificates are issued at least every three months and within 24 hours if a CA Certificate is revoked.
+CRLs for end user Certificates are issued at least once per day.
+CRLs for CA Certificates are issued at least annually and within 24 hours if a Certificate is revoked.
 Each CRL includes a monotonically increasing sequence number for each CRL issued.
+If a Certificate listed in a CRL expires, it may be removed from later issued CRLs after the Certificate's expiration.

 Trustgate CA reviews its CP and CPS at least annually and makes appropriate changes so that Trustgate CA operation remains accurate, transparent and complies with external requirements listed in the "Acknowledgements" section of this document.
-New or modified versions of the CP, this CPS, Subscriber Agreements or Relying Party agreements are published within seven days after being digitally signed by the CPS Policy Authority using an Adobe CDS PDF signing Certificate with appropriate time stamp.
+New or modified versions of the CP, this CPS, Subscriber Agreements or Relying Party agreements are published within seven days after being digitally signed by Trustgate CA.